QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **Wave Type**: Toggles if a linear wave should be included in the simulation.
 * **Kinematic Stretching**: Choose the :ref:`Kinematic Stretching` type if a linear wave is selected.
+* **Vertical Weight**: Interpolates between Vertical stretching and Wheeler stretching to provide a controlled modeling envelope for near-surface kinematics and resulting Morison loads (see: :ref:`Kinematic Stretching`).
+The **Vertical Weight** parameter only has an effect when Vertical stretching is chosen as kinematic stretching.
 * **Linear Wave**: A wave from QBlades database can be selected.
 * **Linear Wave Object**: The currently selected *wave object* can be edited or a new *wave object* can be created.